SU-CS308-22FA/Sahaya-Team24/README.md

 1. cd in to directory you want to work on
 2. clone the code
-3. open 2 therminals and write each;
+3. open 2 terminals and write each;

 ```ps
 cd backend